ldirer/ldirer.github.io/_posts/2018-02-19-deploy_app_docker.md

 -->

+[^0]: There's more in the repository than what we do in this blog post.
+Run `git clone` then `git checkout tags/dev-setup-blog` to get just what we do in this post. `git checkout tags/working-app-dev-setup` will give you the same setup applied with a simple programming quiz application.
 [^1]: There's a bit more to it than that, `docker-compose` also lets our containers talk to each other as we will see later on.
 [^2]: We are doing this so that we don't have to worry about installing node and npm, or different versions between developers.
 [^3]: You could also run `docker-compose down frontend` and `docker-compose up frontend` to restart just this service.